 The ancient town of Chanderi is awash with historic monuments that stand witness to the tumultuous but enriching history of the past 1000 years.
 The town is a veritable index of medieval north Indian architecture stretching from the time of the Imperial Guptas of the 4th century AD to the advent of the British in the early 19th century.

-And yet today Chanderi is still a bustling, thriving market town overlooked by the remains of its magnificent past.
-Chanderi is also home to some of the most beautiful hand-woven textiles in India.
+Yet, today, Chanderi is still a bustling, thriving market town overlooked by the remains of its magnificent past whilst remaining home to some of the most beautiful hand-woven textiles in India.

-Central to their way of life used to be the cult of Bewar – shifting agriculture – that the British and Indian governments have banned supposedly for the protection of timber.
+The cult of Bewar – shifting agriculture – used to be central to the local way of life that the British and Indian governments have banned, supposedly for the protection of timber.
 Today the Baiga live in ‘settled’ villages in some of the most picturesque landscapes in Central India.

-While some of the younger generation are abandoning the carefully tended long hair of the men and the intricate tattooing of the women that are the identity of the Baiga, enough still retain these to make our travels in their country a unique opportunity to experience the lifestyles of a people whose origins are lost in pre-history.
+While some of the younger generation are abandoning the carefully tended long hair of the men and the intricate tattooing of the women that are the identity of the Baiga, enough still retain these and other traditional fashions which make our travels in their country a unique opportunity to experience the lifestyles of a people whose origins are lost in pre-history.

 The campsite is stunningly located at the edge of a shallow escarpment looking out over a serene mountain landscape, giving a longed-for sense of isolation from the real world that many of us search for on explorations such as this.